Expert medical and surgical care in Thailand

 Days 4–14

 Passive range-of-motion exercises increase gradually under supervision.
+The protocol differs by replacement type: anatomical replacement keeps to a protected passive-only phase to safeguard the repaired subscapularis and rotator cuff, while a reverse replacement does not depend on the cuff and is often allowed gentle active-assisted elevation sooner.
 Wound checks and a follow-up X-ray confirm implant positioning.
 You transition fully to oral pain medication and begin planning for discharge once the physiotherapy team is satisfied with early progress.

 Weeks 3–6

 Active-assisted exercises rebuild shoulder mobility while soft tissues heal around the implant.
-The sling is gradually discontinued — most patients are out of it by four to five weeks.
+Reverse replacements typically progress to active elevation in this window, whereas anatomical replacements stay in a more protected phase for longer to let the rotator cuff repair heal.
+The sling is gradually discontinued; most patients are out of it by four to six weeks.
 Driving and light daily tasks resume towards the end of this phase.

 Weeks 7–24